 Although many firers like to use cable ties with candles – for speed and simplicity – you need to be careful not to over-tighten them as this could constrict the tubes and cause a misfire.
-There has also been some discussion in our Fireworks Forum about whether the expansion of the tubes during firing can cause cable ties to snap, as they are not as stretchy as tape.
-This is why, in general, we recommend sticking with gaffa tape.
+There has also been some discussion in my Fireworks Forum about whether the expansion of the tubes during firing can cause cable ties to snap, as they are not as stretchy as tape.
+This is why, in general, I recommend sticking with gaffa tape.

 As with cakes, placing a wooden board under the candle will help secure the base and protect it from damp ground.

 Candles can look wonderful when fanned and this is easy enough to do.
 Banging your stakes in at the required angle is all that’s needed in most cases to achieve this effect.

 If you want something a little more perfect in terms of angles and also reusability, candle racks made from timber are easy enough to build.
 Essentially this would be three (for example) stakes angled as per the above photo but with horizontal wooden sections securing them in place.
 This whole rack can then simply be gaffa taped to a wooden stake to keep it in place.